aguirre-lab/aguirre-lab/README.md

 We use Dropbox to store results, smaller data sets, manuscripts, etc. [`Here is a guide`](dropbox.md) to setting up Dropbox on a Linux machine.

-We use Keynote and Powerpoint for presentations.
+We use Keynote for presentations.

 We communicate via Slack, email, and Zoom.